michael-lang/sample-ng2-mvc/README.md

 6. Build and run your web project (must be the startup project - shown in bold, then press run in the toolbar).
 	You will see the clean-libs task run in TRE, then 'dist-libs' before the projects build, and then 'build' after the class library builds.

-## Create your back-end model and API
+## Step 3 - Create your back-end model and API
 This step is not necassarily part of the angular project work, and may be supplied by another team.
 Creation of C# code is beyondd the scope of explanation here, however a contrived example is included.
 Even if another team is working on the back-end, you may need to create an interim front end mock for your anticipated data.